RonaldAllanRivera/traderai.live/README.md

 # The Immediate Trade Pro — Laravel 12 + Filament 4

-This is a production‑ready Laravel 12 application with a modern Filament 4 admin and a polished public landing experience.
-It demonstrates end‑to‑end onboarding (lead capture → account creation → login → dashboard), an opinionated admin suite (Leads, Pixels, Cloaker, Password), and strong developer ergonomics (seeders, factories, Postman, and deployment playbooks).
+Production‑ready Laravel 12 app with a modern Filament 4 admin and a dynamic public landing layer.
+Admins select the active public template from the panel; the homepage resolves geo/calling code server‑ and client‑side; leads post to the backend with an optional redirect splash.
+The admin suite includes Leads, Users, Pixels, Cloaker, and Settings, with strong developer ergonomics (seeders, factories, Postman, and deployment playbooks).

 **What stands out at a glance**
-- Full public UX: modular Blade landing pages, auth‑aware navigation, friendly password UX, and a minimal dashboard.
+- Dynamic public templates: pick the active template in Admin → System → Appearance; routes remain static.
-- Data & CRUD depth: Leads and Users with search/filtering and a streaming CSV export designed for large datasets.
+- Leads at scale: Leads and Users with search/filtering and streaming CSV export.
-- Growth‑ready: a Pixels manager to attach tracking snippets (FB, Google, etc.) by location and status.
+- Pixels manager: attach tracking snippets by provider, location, and status.
-- Traffic control: rule‑based Cloaker middleware (whitelist/blacklist by IP, country, UA, referrer, param), with hit counters.
+- Cloaker middleware: rule‑based allow/redirect by IP, country, UA, referrer, and params; includes counters and an admin tester.
-- Admin tester: presets for common reviewers, a "Use Rule" autofill from DB, and live‑run links that simulate traffic on real routes.
+- Geo/phone auto‑country: initial render and phone widget dial/flag synced; CDN‑safe with Vary: CF‑IPCountry.
-- Operational maturity: SiteGround SSH + GitHub deployment flow, env templates for production, and troubleshooting guidance.
+- Operational maturity: SSH+Git deployment flows, clear env/bootstrap, troubleshooting, and testing guides.

 ## Table of Contents